-Understand the Mind of a Criminal with Bachelor’s Degree in Criminal Psychology
+Understand the Mind of a Criminal with a Bachelor’s Degree in Criminal Psychology

 Have you always been interested in how the criminal mind works?
 Maybe crime TV has inspired you to bring about justice in the real world.
 A career as a criminologist could be your calling!
 With our Bachelor of Science in Psychology: Criminal Psychology degree, you’ll receive the tools you need to pursue a career in the field or apply to a graduate school.
 A career as a criminologist means that you’ll understand the intent and motives that led to a crime, as well as help bring justice to victims with your help in solving crimes.
 You could also work as a psychologist, detective, or police officer.

 Make an impact on the world by bettering the criminal justice system, rehabilitating criminals, and bringing peace of mind to victims.
 This field needs people like you who are excited and passionate about what they do.
 Pursuing our criminal psychology degree will get you one step closer to making the impact you want to see.

 At Liberty, we want you to have the best we can offer.
 You’re going to learn from experienced professionals and get the hands-on experience you need to excel in your field.
 One of the most important resources we have to offer is our professors.
 These men and women are excited to teach, mentor, guide, and support you throughout your academic journey with us.
 They are also highly trained professionals with degrees in psychology and years of experience in the field.

 Another exciting benefit that awaits you in our criminal psychology degree is the experience.
 While you have the opportunity of participating in research projects, psychology activities, and Club Psych, the most exciting option for experience is your internship.
 You can intern with hospitals, schools, and police departments.
 We’ve even had students intern with the FBI and the Department of Homeland Security!

 What Will You Learn in Our Psychology: Criminal Psychology Degree?